microsoft/onnxruntime/docs/execution-providers/Azure-ExecutionProvider.md

     print("\noutput from whisper tiny: ", edge_model_outputs)
     run_async_state.wait(10)
     print("\nresponse from openAI: ", run_async_state.get_outputs())
-    # compare results and pick a better
+    # compare results and pick the better
 ```

-## Merge and run a hybrid model
+## Merge once, and run a hybrid

 Alternatively, one could also merge their local and proxy models beforehand into a hybrid, then infer as an ordinary onnx model.
 Sample scripts could be found [here](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/python/AzureEP).

 ## Current Limitations

-* Only builds and run on Windows, Linux and Android platforms.
-For Android, AzureTritonInvoker op is not supported.
+* Only builds and run on Windows, Linux and Android.
+* For Android, AzureTritonInvoker is not supported.